 But the celebrations don’t have to be marred by chemicals and an ever-expanding carbon footprint!
 In Sydney, Australia, for example, the city’s famous fireworks display (it’s always the first one to go off!) is 100 percent carbon neutral.
 Event goers are encouraged to bike, walk or use public transportation to get to the festivities and nearly all of the garbage left behind is recycled.
 The professional grade fireworks are made from biodegradable paper, leaving no compounds or chemicals wafting through the air.
 For any residual pollution resulting from Sydney’s firework display, the city purchases carbon offsets, which ensure a zero carbon impact event.
 Carbon offsets support clean and renewable energy projects that help reduce greenhouse gas emissions.

 If your local fireworks show isn’t following Sydney’s great example, then you can do your part to offset the damage with carbon offsets from TerraPass.
-Purchase our carbon offsets to support your community’s events or to offset your personal contribution to pollution this New Year’s holiday.
-For less than the cost of a few New Year’s Eve cocktails, you’ll support projects around the country that reduce carbon emissions and help ensure a more sustainable future.
+Purchase our carbon offsets to support your community’s events or to offset your personal contribution to pollution this holiday.
+For less than the cost of a few holiday cocktails, you’ll support projects around the country that reduce carbon emissions and help ensure a more sustainable future.

-Note, however, that there are many fabulous, fun, eco-friendly alternatives to fireworks displays this New Year’s Eve.
-Some great options: attend a concert, go skiing or take a hike, celebrate under the stars on a beach or mountaintop or simply stay at home, ringing in the New Year with great music and conversation.
+Note, however, that there are many fabulous, fun, eco-friendly alternatives to fireworks displays.
+Some great options: attend a concert or take a hike, celebrate under the stars on a beach or mountaintop or simply stay at home with great music and conversation.